 Netflix offers a great collection of comedies to its audience.
 Apart from creating some spectacular shows under its “Netflix originals” banner, the streaming service also allows you access to the shows of other networks.
 From the ones that aired a decade ago, to the ones that premiered last week, there is a lot of material on Netflix.
 Comedy is one of the most popular genres, and if you are looking for something that would take away the stress of the job or the drama of your personal life, then there is one simple thing that you need to do.
 Get some popcorn, open Netflix and binge-watch.
-Just to make things easier for you, here is the list of the really good comedy shows available on Netflix right now:
+Just to make things easier for you, here is the list of the really good comedy shows available on Netflix right now.
+You may also find many of these shows on Hulu or Amazon Prime.

 20. Bad Education (2012-2014)